 In this case, some of the symbols display VERY SMALL on the map - UNTIL you zoom in, then the features show at the correct size. (see attached for screen shot).
 Some triangles show where they should but features from both pass/fail display very small.

 case when "projected_school_id" = '999' then 'triangle' end

-#3 Updated by Matthew Baker almost 2 years ago
+#3 Updated by Matthew Baker over 2 years ago

 Ah that seems to be the issue - also having an 'else' clause seems to fix this as well... strange, but simple fix - sorry to report this as a bug, so feel free to close/delete as you see fit.